-Show him.
-For the visual learner, this technique can be quite exciting.
+- Show him.
+For the visual or experiential learner, this technique can be quite exciting.
 If you’re able to orgasm when you masturbate, playing a little show and tell with your partner can provide him with quite the education.
 Masturbating in front of your partner might feel embarrassing at first, but what better way to show him exactly what makes you tick?
 It offers him the opportunity to learn just how you like to be touched.
 Another way to “show him” is by taking his hands in yours and moving them the ways you like being touched.
-If having him watch seems a little overwhelming, consider masturbating together.
+If having him watch seems a little overwhelming, you could consider masturbating together.

 Best of luck!

 Can’t find information on the site about your health concern or issue?